bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

       ```
     - Run the command generated above in your local database:
         - Login to the local database using `make db/login`
-        - Execute SQL command from previous steps (kas-fleet-manager will populate any blank values when it reconciles)
+        - Execute SQL command from previous steps (fleet-manager will populate any blank values when it reconciles)
         - Ensure that the **clusters** table is available.
             - Create the binary by running `make binary`
-            - Run `./kas-fleet-manager migrate`
+            - Run `./fleet-manager migrate`
         - Once the table is available, the generated **INSERT** command can now be run.

 2. Ensure the cluster is ready to be used for incoming Dinosaur requests.